thepanacealab/covid19_twitter/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3831406.svg)](https://doi.org/10.5281/zenodo.3831406)

-Version 10 This incorporates all the dailies until 5/16 and version 9.0 of the dataset PLUS ~1.5 million tweets contributed by: Katya Artemova (NRU HSE) and Elena Tutubaline (KFU).
+Version 10 This incorporates all the dailies until 5/16 and version 9.0 of the dataset PLUS ~1.5 million tweets contributed by: Katya Artemova (NRU HSE) and Elena Tutubalina (KFU).
 We made it to 309 Million tweets in this version of the dataset.

 # Version 9.0 release notes